LINGYUAN1201/LINGYUAN1201.github.io/_teaching/2024-spring-open access-1.md

 11. Finally, the function records the final adjacency matrix `final_adj` and returns a list object containing stored payoff and strategy change processes, encapsulating the outcome of the dynamic network evolution simulation.

-This R package can be found [here](https://github.com/LINGYUAN1201/genDynamic).
+Information about this R package can be found [here](https://github.com/LINGYUAN1201/genDynamic).